 Magento merchants can consider moving to another e-commerce platform such as Shopify, WooCommerce, BigCommerce to deal with the end of the Magento 1 platform.
 However, the best solution is undoubtedly migrating from Magento 1 to Magento 2.

 As you might know, transferring data (products, customers, orders…) between different platforms will be very risky due to different architecture.
-On the other hand, Magento provides the Data Migration Tool to help store owners to move database assets from Magento 1 to 2 with ease.
+On the other hand, Magento provides the Data Migration Tool to help store owners move database assets from Magento 1 to 2 easily.

 Furthermore, since you have already been familiar with the Magento platform, it will take little time to get used to with Magento 2 admin panel and manage your new site effectively.
 In comparison, you will need to learn everything from scratch if deciding to use a new e-platform.